thomazyazima/thomazyazima.github.io/week-2/9-BONUS-challenges/responsive-design/README.md

 ## Summary

-It is almost impossible to ignore responsive design in today's web development scene.
-It is a very popular buzzword and for good reason.
-With the mobile and tablet market rising and more people accessing the web via mobile devices, according to the [Pew survey on cell phone access and usage](http://www.pewinternet.org/fact-sheets/mobile-technology-fact-sheet/), it is important that your website be usable on screens of all sizes.
+It's almost impossible to ignore responsive design in today's web development scene.
+It's a very popular buzzword and for good reason.
+With the mobile and tablet market rising and more people accessing the web via mobile devices, it's important that your website be usable on screens of all sizes.

-The key to this is something call media queries, which allow you to change CSS styles based on screen width and height, color, aspect ratios an many others [MDN media queries resource](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries).
+The key to this is something call media queries, which allow you to change CSS styles based on screen width and height, color, and aspect ratios.

 ## Release 0: Research